 Erik placed his BlueBarrel System in the front yard and paid particular attention to curb appeal!
 The 9-barrel System is lined up along the curving front walkway and is softened by potted plants placed around and on top of the barrels.

 Erik also painted his barrels (more on that below), but the potted plants help to nestle the system and soften its look.
-This is one of the better-composed photos we have, but some customers surround their barrels with much larger plants such as potted citrus trees, or install behind trees and hedges.
+Some customers surround their barrels with much larger plants such as potted citrus trees, or install behind trees and hedges.

-Put up a trellis around your barrels and grow a vine as another vegetated approach to fully-masked barrels.
+Put up a trellis around your barrels and grow a vine as another vegetated approach to fully-masked barrels (see above!).

 Erik did a number of creative things with his BlueBarrel Systems (he has three separate systems on his site for a total of 27 barrels!).
 Click here for a full tour of Erik's place.